-28. The Board members receive management

-fees for services rendered to the Foundation pursuant to the following schedule.
+- 28. The Board members receive management fees for services rendered to the Foundation pursuant to the following schedule.
 Chairperson EUR 15,000 per year and EUR 250 per hour for pre- approved overtime.

-Board Members EUR 12,000 per year and EUR 200 per hour for preapproved overtime.

-29. Concerning the year 2020, overtime has been spent in connection with in person meetings in Paris; the determination and implementation of the Foundation's expanded international (legal) strategy; the launch of supplementary proceedings in Belgium and France; the support of and instruction to local counsel and the launch of book building efforts in France.
-The fixed management fee plus variable fees for overtime resulted in remuneration payments to the Board in the amount of EUR 172, 213 in the aggregate.
+Board Members EUR 12,000 per year and EUR 200 per hour for preapproved overtime. - 29.
+Concerning the year 2021, the fixed management fee plus variable fees for overtime resulted in remuneration payments to the Board in the amount of EUR 127, 217 in the aggregate.